JeremyWurbs/transformers/README.md

 which is to say, may be given the beginning of the text to generate, which it will then attempt to continue.

-Refer to the Shakespeare training sample for details, but if we train a GPT model on Shakespeare text, which looks like:
+Refer to the Shakespeare training sample for details, but at a high level, we train a GPT model on Shakespeare text, a sample of which is:

 ```text
 ROMEO: